Contributor

 • How can Alberta follow-up on measurements from the 2014 Early Childhood Development Mapping project?
 The report shows less than half of kindergarten-aged children in Alberta are developing appropriately in five key areas of development.

-• How will Alberta continue to collect standardized Early Development Instrument data as part of a province-wide early childhood development monitoring system?
+• How will Alberta collect standardized Early Development Instrument data as part of a province-wide early childhood development monitoring system?

 Left Unread